JolonB/EmailExtractor/README.md

 - Sharing links for Google Drive folders

 If none of these are detected in an email, a message will be printed and the emails will be left unread.

+## Usage

+To get all the images and links to images, simply:

+1. Create a new email address, so it doesn't try to extract data from all your old emails.
+1. Share the email address and tell people to send pictures to it.
+1. Create a copy of the credentials file with `cp credentials_example.py credentials.py` and fill in with the appropriate credentials.
+1. Run this script